saulsosa1/Azure-SOC/README.md

 ## Introduction

-In this project, I deployed a honeynet in Azure to simulate an unsecure environment and monitor malicious activity.
+In this project, I deployed a honeynet in Azure to simulate an insecure environment and monitor malicious activity.
 Logs from the environment were ingested into a Log Analytics Workspace and analyzed in Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-Security metrics were collected during a 24-hour unsecure period.
+Security metrics were collected during a 24-hour insecure period.
 After implementing security hardening measures, I ran the environment for another 24 hours to collect metrics in its secured configuration.
 Metrics measured include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)